cnj-digital/seotamic/README.md

 This will copy the default config file to `config/seotamic.php'.

-If you need to change the default assets container, make sure to apply the change in the copied fieldset as well.
+If you need to change the default assets container, make sure to apply the change in the Blueprints as well.

 ## Usage